gkjpettet/HTMLKit/README.md

 # HTMLKit
-A collection of Xojo classes for parsing HTML into a traversable tree and for handling URLs.
+A collection of Xojo classes for parsing HTML into a traversable tree, for handling URLs and converting HTML to Markdown.

 ## About
-HTMLKit consists of four classes:
+`HTMLKit` consists of six classes:

 - `HTMLDocument`: Parses an HTML string into a document of nodes.
 - `HTMLNode`: Represents an atomic component of an HTML document (e.g. a `<div>` or `<a>` element).
 - `HTMLException`: A `RuntimeException` subclass that contains information about errors or warnings that were encountered during the parsing process.
+- `HTMLMarkdownConverter`: Exposes a shared method `FromHTML()` that converts a `HTMLDocument` to Markdown.
+- `MarkdownContext`: Allows fine-grained control over how Markdown is processed.
+Essentially a configuration class for the `HTMLMarkdownConverter`.
 - `URL`: A helper class that represents an internet URL.
 Is constructed from a string and fetches the contents of that link.

 This is all 100% native Xojo code with no external dependencies.

-## Usage
+## Usage: HTML Processing

 ```xojo
 Var linkString As String = "https://garrypettet.com"